kolliparap/dsiplusoutcomes/roadmap/week08/readme.md

 ## Learning Objectives:

-* Create your draft GA Profile!

-* Editing process for GA Profiles

 * How to use GA Profiles and it’s job board

 * Etiquette when responding to employers via GA Profiles

+* Create your draft GA Profile!

 * Best practices in creating a portfolio